mithunprem/toyrobotsimulator/README.md

 Following are the valid commands that can be used in the application.
 `PLACE X,Y,DIRECTION` - To place the robot on the table at the position (X,Y) facing the DIRECTION specified.
 `MOVE` - To move the robot by one step in the direction it is currently facing.
 `LEFT` - To rotate the robot counter clockwise by 90 degress without changing it's position.
 `RIGHT` - To rotate the robot clockwise by 90 degress without changing it's position.
 `REPORT` - To get the current X,Y and DIRECTION of the robot.
 `RESET` - To reset the robot's position and take it off the table.

 Successfully executed commands will be displayed in a list on the screen.
-When the user issues a REPORT command, the current position of the robot will be displayed above the commands list.
+When the user issues a REPORT command, the current position of the robot will be displayed above the executed commands list.

 ### Notes :
 - The origin (0,0) is considered to be the SOUTH WEST most corner.